SamFrank234/ait-project-public/README.md

 ## Data Model

-The application will store Buyers, Sellers and Orders.
+The application will store Users and Orders.

-Buyers and Sellers will both log in (sellers will have to link their GrubHub acct).
-Buyers will place orders, which will then be assigned to available sellers.
+Users will log in and can place or fulfill.

 An Example Seller: